-- High School Transcript: Part of the Counselor Form.
+- High School Transcript: Must contain final grades from Spring 2019.
 Unofficial copies are acceptable.

-- Self reported SAT or ACT scores: Reported by the student and confirmed on the Counselor Form.
+- Self reported SAT or ACT scores: Reported by the student.

 Students admitted to the program must complete and submit the Responsibility Acknowledgement Form in order to participate.